 Disneyland’s Shanghai edition opened in 2016 as a sprawling park three times the size of Hong Kong’s.
-There’s so much to do that it can get overwhelming – but the two on-site hotels will help you recharge to do it all again the next day.
+There’s so much to do that it can get overwhelming – but the two theme park hotels will help you recharge to do it all again the next day.

 For a refined stay with a sprinkling of pixie dust, Shanghai Disneyland Hotel offers plush, spacious rooms, decked out with furnishings reminiscent of an English manor house.
 Favourite Disney films are present throughout the hotel, which includes a Little Mermaid-themed heated indoor pool, a play area with Lion King characters and restaurants inspired by scenes in Fantasia and Beauty and the Beast, with characters greeting guests during mealtimes.
 Meanwhile, the playful Toy Story Hotel features rooms and suites cheerily bedecked with characters from all three Toy Story films, while food court dining ensures there’s something to suit all tastes come mealtime.